 In my second area of study, I have expanded my research focus to civil law, which is also widely used to offer legal remedies for historical injustices.
 Civil litigation related to atrocity crimes draws on various branches of law, including compensation claims, restitution claims, and (in cases of atrocity crime denials) defamation claims.
 Although these civil law tools have always been available, the passage of time since the Second World War has heightened their importance in view of the diminishing relevance of criminal law tools for dealing with war criminals.
-In this context, I am currently working with Dr. Iris Nachum of the Department of History at the Hebrew University of Jerusalem on a study tracing the legal definition of a “Holocaust survivor” entitled to compensation through an examination of the legislative process of the Victims of Nazi Persecution Law 1957 (hereinafter: “the Victims Law”) and its interpretation in court decisions.
-The answer to the question of “Who is a Holocaust survivor?” from the perspective of the Victims Law is closely related to the issue of the periodization of the Holocaust, and to its geographical boundaries.
-The principles for determining eligibility for compensation and the way this is calculated under Israeli law, are similar, albeit not identical, to those in German law.
-For this reason, the Israeli Supreme Court has followed German law when interpreting the Victims Law, applying the eligibility criteria established in German law almost point by point.
+In this context, I am currently working with Dr. Iris Nachum of the Department of History on a study tracing the legal definition of a “Holocaust survivor” entitled to compensation, through an examination of the legislative process of the Victims of Nazi Persecution Law 1957 (“the Victims Law”) and its interpretation in court decisions.
+The answer to the question of “Who is a Holocaust survivor?” from the perspective of the law is closely related to the issue of the periodization of the Holocaust, and to its geographical boundaries.
+The principles for determining eligibility for compensation and the way this is calculated under the Victims Law, are similar, albeit not identical, to those in German law.
+It was also for this reason that the Israeli Supreme Court has followed German law when interpreting the Victims Law, applying the eligibility criteria established in German law almost point by point.
 These insights give rise to a broader principled discussion regarding which country should be entitled to define who is a Holocaust survivor.
 Should it be Germany, on whose soil the crimes were committed, or Israel, which sees itself as representing Holocaust victims and survivors—and by virtue of this, received reparations payments from Germany?
-This question becomes even more pertinent when we consider that Israel has continued to pay compensation to eligible survivors according to the aforementioned law many years after reparations payments from Germany ended.
+This question becomes even more pertinent when we consider that Israel has continued to pay compensation to eligible survivors according to the Victims Law many years after reparations payments from Germany ended.
 The initial findings of this work will be presented at the 16th Annual Conference of the Israeli Law and History Association in Jerusalem in October 2023, and in the “Quantifying the Holocaust” international conference in Paris in May 2024.

 My third area of interest applies a comparative perspective to the first two areas described above, and explores the differences between the uses of criminal and civil law tools for dealing with atrocity crimes.
 This perspective is unique and innovative.
 It departs from existing legal and historical research, which focuses on just one of these branches of law, to observe them in an integrative way.
-My starting point is that both criminal and civil proceedings on atrocity crimes seek to administer justice.
+My assumption is that both criminal and civil proceedings on atrocity crimes seek to administer justice.
 However, while criminal law proceedings aim to mete out justice to the perpetrators, whose crimes are the focus of the trial, civil law focuses on delivering justice to the victims.
 The transition between these two types of proceedings thus points to a decision to focus legal action on just one side of the equation—offenders or victims.